Macau independence: 2016 legislative controversy

-A commentary article in Jornal Informação (Són Pou) described Macau's society as harmonious and docile, likening it to a "little lamb," and criticized the government's actions as "asking for trouble" and "unnecessary," questioning whether the government intended to eliminate all opposition voices in society.
-It argued that the government's approach would only increase public dissatisfaction and speculated that the government might be using Hong Kong as a model, finding a scapegoat for its own failures in governance.
-The commentary further stated that Macau has never had a so-called "Macau independence" ideology, as it neither has the market nor the soil for it.
-It criticized those who constantly claim to be wary of "Macau independence," arguing that they incessantly provoke such discussions.
-Coupled with local dissatisfaction with government incompetence and corruption, regional grievances could spread to resentment against the Beijing government.
-The article also criticized the Macau government for quickly introducing new legal amendments less than a month after the Hong Kong NPC interpretation, while its handling of livelihood issues was slow and inefficient.
+Commentary in Jornal Informação (Són Pou) described Macau's society as harmonious and docile (likening it to a "little lamb"), criticized the government's actions as "asking for trouble" and "unnecessary," and questioning whether the government intended to eliminate all opposition.
+It said that the government's approach would only increase public dissatisfaction and speculated that the government might be using Hong Kong as a model, finding a scapegoat for its own governmental failures.
+The commentary said that Macau has never had a "Macau independence" ideology, with neither has the market nor the soil for it.
+It criticized those who claim to be wary of Macau independence, saying that they provoke such discussions.
+Coupled with local dissatisfaction with government incompetence and corruption, regional grievances could spread to resentment of the Beijing government.
+The article criticized the Macau government for quickly introducing new legal amendments less than a month after the Hong Kong NPC interpretation, while its handling of livelihood issues was slow and inefficient.

-The then-Vice President of the New Macau Association, Sou Ka Hou, criticized the government for "imitating poorly" and also accused Chan Hoi Fan of trying to become the "mother of Macau independence."
-He pointed out that Article 101 of the Basic Law already clearly outlines the requirements for lawmakers to swear to uphold, support, and be loyal to the law, and that making further amendments to the law was an act of "overstepping the Basic Law."
-He criticized the proposed legal amendments, arguing that the claim of "being prepared in advance" was merely "an attempt to cover up guilt."
+New Macau Association vice president Sou Ka Hou criticized the government for "imitating poorly", and accused Chan Hoi Fan of trying to become the "mother of Macau independence."
+He noted that Article 101 of the Basic Law clearly outlines the requirements for lawmakers to swear to uphold, support, and be loyal to the law, and making further amendments to the law was an act of "overstepping the Basic Law."
+Sou criticized the proposed legal amendments, saying that the claim of "being prepared in advance" was "an attempt to cover up guilt."

-2017 Macau Independence controversy
+2017 independence controversy

-During the Macau Legislative Assembly election in September 2017, Global Times, a subsidiary of the Chinese Communist Party's official newspaper People's Daily, published an article on 13 September titled "Plotting to Introduce Radical Protest!
+During the September 2017 Macau Legislative Assembly election, Global Times (a subsidiary of the Chinese Communist Party's official People's Daily) published a 13 September article entitled "Plotting to Introduce Radical Protest!
 Macau 'Independence Advocates' Seek to Enter the Legislative Assembly."
-The article cited reports from the pro-establishment media outlet Jornal San Wa Ou, specifically criticizing Legislative Assembly candidate and pro-democracy group New Macau Association member Sulu Sou Ka Hou as a "symbol of the pan-democratic camp, attempting to bring Hong Kong-style protest tactics into Macau's society and Legislative Assembly."
-The report also claimed that another member of the association, Wong Kin-long, had publicly stated on social media that "participating in Macau's Legislative Assembly elections allows one to advocate for Hong Kong independence because Hong Kong's Basic Law cannot be enforced in Macau."
+The article cited reports from the pro-establishment media outlet Jornal San Wa Ou, criticizing Legislative Assembly candidate and pro-democracy New Macau Association member Sulu Sou Ka Hou as a "symbol of the pan-democratic camp, attempting to bring Hong Kong-style protest tactics into Macau's society and Legislative Assembly."
+It said that another member of the association, Wong Kin-long, had posted on social media that "participating in Macau's Legislative Assembly elections allows one to advocate for Hong Kong independence because Hong Kong's Basic Law cannot be enforced in Macau."